f1337/f1337.github.io/scratchpad/micro-teams.md

 a few notes about my experiences w/ micro-teams + mob programming at LendingHome.

+notes about keelings & my discussions re: self-management

-i don't need to write about mobbing, that's keeling and woody's pet project. link t
+i don't need to write about mobbing, that's keeling and woody's pet project. link to their work.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0ODI0NTI0M119
+eyJoaXN0b3J5IjpbLTIxMTE1MTI0NjldfQ==
 -->